hioldbig/neighborFittingAlgorithm/README.md

 directories of calculated structures appended

 #### hint
-1.All files in cage and its sub-directories are for the purpose of demonstration.
+1. All files in cage and its sub-directories are for the purpose of demonstration.
-2.If want to for a cage,for example cage is 937, first do as below,
+2. If want to for a cage,for example cage is 937, first do as below,

 ```shell
 mkdir 937